351st Infantry Regiment at Santa Maria Infante

 Casualties and the Fall of Santa Maria Infante

 Between May 11 and May 14, 1944, casualties on both sides were severe.
-The 88th Infantry Division suffered several hundred casualties during the fighting.
+The 88th Infantry Division suffered several hundred casualties during the fighting, with the 351st Infantry Regiment bearing a heavy share of the losses.

-On May 14, 1944, American forces secured Santa Maria Infante, breaking the western hinge of the Gustav Line.
+On May 14, 1944, American forces secured Santa Maria Infante, breaking the western hinge of the Gustav Line and opening the road north.

 Exploring the Battlefield Today

-This battlefield is explored in depth during the private 88th Infantry Division WWII Tour.
+This battlefield is explored in depth during the private 88th Infantry Division WWII Tour, with a strong focus on regimental actions and terrain-based interpretation.